 In Stegemoller v.
-A.C. & S., Inc., 39 the Indiana Supreme Court held that the wife of a union insulator was a "consumer" under Indiana's Product Liability Act (the Act) and could sue the manufacturers of asbestos products for her injuries from take-home asbestos exposure.
-The court explained that the definition of "consumer" under the Act included any bystander injured by the product who would reasonably be expected to be in the vicinity of the product during its reasonably expected use.
+A.C. & S., Inc., the Indiana Supreme Court held that the wife of a union insulator was a "consumer" under Indiana's Product Liability Act (the Act) and could sue the manufacturers of asbestos products for her injuries from take-home asbestos exposure.
+The court explained that the defini-